 Interested students are encouraged to contact Program Director, Paul Overvoorde (email@example.com) with questions about the application process or the program.

-During the summer of 2013, Dr. Lin Aanonsen and Dr. Paul Overvoorde served as faculty co-mentors for the following seven students:
+During the summer of 2014, Dr. Lin Aanonsen and Dr. Sarah Boyer served as faculty co-mentors for the following six students: